-Provides a comprehensive index to current literature relevant to Australian education, from 1979 onwards.
-Click to access (CCCU)
+Australian Education Index (available via CCCU): Provides a comprehensive index to current literature relevant to Australian education, from 1979 onwards.

-A database for policy, legislation and related material (e.g. statistics and research reports) relating to children and families in the UK and Ireland.
+Childlink (available via CCCU): A database for policy, legislation and related material (e.g. statistics and research reports) relating to children and families in the UK and Ireland.
 It does not search for journal articles, but for official sources of information.
-Click to access (CCCU)

 While these tools are not databases as such, they do provide access to other types of information which you may find useful: